gadget-inc/templates/carrier-service-template/README.md

 # Carrier Service Template

-This application is meant to be used as starter code for implementing your own carrier service.
-It uses the Fedex API to query for rates.
-These Fedex rates are then formatted in a Shopify-specific way to then be used on the storefront's checkout page.
+This application is meant to be used as starter code for implementing a carrier service.
+It uses the FedEx API to query for rates.
+These FedEx rates are then formatted in a Shopify-specific way to be used on the storefront's checkout page.

 Keep in mind that this tutorial is heavily dependent on how you set up the shipping and delivery settings in your store.
 Make sure to follow these tutorials to make sure that you have set up the store correctly.